How the money is spent

 Our expenditure last year

-In the year ending 30 June 2016, our total expenditure was £67 million, of which £62 million was spent directly on charitable activities (humanitarian response, development work and advocacy).
-The breakdown of expenditure on charitable activities is shown below, with further details in note 4, Expenditure on charitable activities, in the financial statements included in our Annual Report and Accounts 2015-16 (see page 47).
+In the year ending 30 June 2019, our total expenditure was £66.9 million, of which £62.1 million was spent on charitable activities (humanitarian response, development work and advocacy).
+You can see the breakdown of expenditure on charitable activities in note 4 to our financial statements (below) which is included in our Annual Report and Accounts 2018-19.

 Thank you for your support – we are extremely grateful to the many individuals, agencies, trusts and other organisations whose donations make our work possible.

-For every £1 raised, we spend 83p on fighting poverty
+For every £1 raised, we spend 84p on fighting poverty

 Based on the figures in our annual financial statements, which are independently audited and submitted to the Charity Commission, we calculate that, of the funds we raise:

-- 7.5% is spent on in-house technical advisors who design and monitor the quality of programmes, provide programme management support, and report back to and manage relationships with government and institutional donors.
+- in-house technical advisors who design and monitor the quality of programmes, provide programme management support, and report back to and manage relationships with government and institutional donors

-- 9% is spent on fundraising – including preparing and submitting funding bids to government and institutional donors, and fundraising from corporate donors and members of the public.
+- fundraising – including preparing and submitting funding bids to government and institutional donors, and fundraising from corporate donors and members of the public

-- 0.5% is spent on governance of the organisation to ensure compliance with UK charity and company regulations.
+- governance of the organisation to ensure compliance with UK charity and company regulations.